urql-graphql/urql/docs/api/graphcache.md

 | `cache`  | `Cache`  | The cache using which data can be read or written.
 [See `Cache`.](#cache)                                   |
 | `info`   | `Info`   | Additional metadata and information about the current operation and the current field.
 [See `Info`.](#info) |

+It's possible to derive more information about the current update using the `info` argument.
+For instance this metadata contains the current `fieldName` of the updater which may be used to make an updater function more reusable, along with `parentKey` and other key fields.
+It also contains `variables` and `fragments` which remain the same for the entire write operation, and additionally it may have the `error` field set to describe whether the current field is `null` because the API encountered a `GraphQLError`.

 [Read more about how to set up `updates` on the "Custom Updates" page.](../graphcache/custom-updates.md)